RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 Github is a source control system where CFTs and related resources live.

 To get started with AWS SBC CFTs, visit [https://github.com/RibbonCommunications/sbc_aws_cloudformation](https://github.com/RibbonCommunications/sbc_aws_cloudformation).
-This is a landing page for the latest release of AWS SBC CFTs created by Ribbon.
+This is a landing page with links to the latest release of AWS SBC CFTs created by Ribbon.

-The CFTs themselves that Ribbon supports are in a folder called **supported**.
+The CFT links themselves that Ribbon supports are in a folder called **supported**.

 The **experimental** folder contains CFTs that have not been as rigorously tested as the supported CFTs, however you could still use them in test environments.
 Ribbon will not provide support for this CFTs.